Capitals fall late on a night of thundering hits in Boston

 Laviolette said Thursday morning he wanted to pair Jonsson-Fjallby with Lars Eller because of how well the duo worked together earlier in the season.
 Jonsson-Fjallby said Thursday he thought his speed complemented Eller’s instincts.
 It also helped that both can speak Swedish.

-With Jonsson-Fjallby in, Danel Sprong was a healthy scratch.
-Sprong had gone scoreless in his last five games.
+With Jonsson-Fjallby in, Daniel Sprong was a healthy scratch.
+Sprong had gone scoreless in his past five games.

 Vanecek’s shot

 Laviolette said Thursday morning that Vanecek’s game against Boston was the goaltender’s chance to grab the reins in net.
-Vanecek had been solid in his prior two starts, but had yet to get any shot at consistency with the team’s long break in between games for the last two weeks.
+Vanecek had been solid in his previous two starts but had yet to get any shot at consistency with the team’s long break in between games for the past two weeks.

 He finished Thursday with 29 saves.